10 Fall Internships for High School Students

 Eligibility: All high school seniors are eligible to apply

-The Alley Pond Environmental Center’s Field Biology Internship (FBI) is meant for high school students who are interested in field research, urban biology, and the intricacies of local ecosystems and wildlife.
-This program offers a foundation in research and experiment design, vital skills that will prove invaluable in college, and even more so if you’re interested in becoming a researcher.
-As FBI interns, you'll explore a range of ecosystems within Alley Pond Park and other Queens, NYC areas, conducting tasks such as biodiversity surveys, bird observations, soil and water quality assessments, macroinvertebrate identification, coastal seining, and native flora planting.
-Throughout your internship, you'll gain practical experience, learn from environmental experts, and build a supportive community with fellow interns and mentors.
+The Alley Pond Environmental Center’s Field Biology Internship (FBI) is designed for high school students interested in field research, urban biology, and the complexities of local ecosystems and wildlife.
+This program offers a foundation in research and experimental design.
+You'll explore a range of ecosystems within Alley Pond Park and other Queens, NYC areas, conducting biodiversity surveys, bird observations, soil and water quality assessments, macroinvertebrate identification, coastal seining, and native flora planting.
+Throughout your internship, you'll learn from environmental experts and build connections with fellow interns and mentors.

 Cost: $150 program fee (financial aid is available upon request)